smorzechowski/neo-sex-phylogeny-manuscript/README.md

 (${juicer_tools} ${outdir}/${out}_JBAT.txt ${outdir}/${out}_JBAT.hic.part ${outdir}/${out}_JBAT.chrom.sizes) && (mv ${outdir}/${out}_JBAT.hic.part ${outdir}/${out}_JBAT.hic)

 ```
-I used the GUI [JuiceBox](https://aidenlab.org/juicebox/) on my laptop to compare the HiC contact matrix with the assembly and manually curate it as needed (rarely, contigs may be incorrectly scaffolded together by YaHS).
+I used the GUI [JuiceBox](https://aidenlab.org/juicebox/) on my laptop to compare the HiC contact matrix with the assembly and manually curate it as needed (rarely, contigs may be incorrectly joined together by YaHS).
 I learned how to use JuiceBox from this [YouTube tutorial](https://www.youtube.com/watch?v=Nj7RhQZHM18).

 After manual curation, I ran the following to incoporate the manual edits into the final assembly version: